dr-fischer/sop/agilentGCMS/sop_agilentGCMS.md

 1. Close the software and log out of the computer.

 # Keep the Instrument Safe
-1. All samples analyzed via GC-MS must boil below 250$^\circ$C unless your method is specifically designed to accomodate high-boiling point samples.
+1. All samples analyzed via GC-MS must boil below 250 ℃ unless your method is specifically designed to accommodate high-boiling point samples.
 1. The GC-MS is only for liquid (or gas) samples (unless using the headspace sampler).
 1. If you have a lot of particulates in your sample (e.g. a catalyst or drying agent), you must filter it.
 1. Never inject aqueous solutions (they may damage the column).
 1. Never inject strong acids or bases or acetic acid (they may damage the column).
-1. Aim to have you maximum abundace in the chromatogram be ~$2 \times 10^6$.
+1. Aim to have you maximum abundance in the chromatogram be ~2 million.
 1. Don't override the solvent delay.